ckormanyos/real-time-cpp/readme.txt

 GCC 4.8 or higher (better yet, GCC 4.9 or higher) is required for building the reference application.

-Some of the code snippets demonstrate language elements of not only C++11, but also C++14 and C++17.
-A compiler with C++17 support (such as GCC 7.2.0) can be beneficial for success with *all* of the code snippets.
+A few code snippets demonstrate language elements not only from C++11, but also from C++14 and C++17.
+A compiler with C++17 support (such as GCC 7.2.0) can be beneficial for success with all of the code snippets.

 In the reference application, the makefiles are aware of a default location for the respective GCC tool chains.
 This location has been defined by me